ikonomov/DiabloX/README.md

    * Black Deaths have been changed to reduce vitality instead of life by one point on successful hit.
    * Diablo has 100% more health, fastest hit recovery and resistance to Holy Bolt.
 #### Interface:
-   * The Lock-on target feature has been disabled.
+   * The lock-on target functionality has been replaced by rapid fire when playing with keyboard and mouse.
-   * Holding down left or right mouse buttons simulate multiple attacks.
    * Gold pile size has been increased to 20,000 [5,000].
    * The game name and application ID for Discord have been changed to DiabloX.
    * GameID, Stash and character files have been assigned unique names and identifiers to prevent issues with different builds.